smo0ths/Installing-and-optimizing-new-nvidia-drivers-on-windows-11-gaming-PC/README.md

 ---
 ## 🟩 VRR ect:
 * Variable Refresh Rate/FreeSync/G-Sync/AdaptiveSync/ULMB2
 #
+* your monitor will have an option on turn it on or off
+* NVIDIA Control Panel > Set up G-SYNC > Enable settings for the selected display model (checkbox)
+#
 * loweset latency is this order from written
 1. reflex no fps cap